 Advantages of Benchmarking:

 There are several advantages of benchmarking.
 Most of the common benefits of benchmarking help to improve the productivity of the company.
-Moreover, these advantages can provide a clear picture about the key factors of benchmarking in the company.
+Moreover, these advantages can provide a clear picture of the key factors of benchmarking in the company.
 And increased productivity elements, display the successful features of the company.

 1. Implements creative ideas: